 If the request completes, but results in a non-2xx return code, the request is still considered successful, that is, a

 Response[T] will be returned.
-See response body specifications for details on how such cases are handled.
+See response body specifications and/or handling non 2xx responses for details on how such cases are handled.

 The response code is available through the